Houston Players to Watch Against Auburn - Second Round

 Top Houston Players to Watch vs. Auburn - Second Round

-Saturday's second-round NCAA tournament matchup between the Houston Cougars and the Auburn Tigers at Legacy Arena at BJCC at 7:10 PM ET features the Cougars' Marcus Sasser and the Tigers' Johni Broome as players to watch.
+The Houston Cougars and the Auburn Tigers are set to square off in the second round of the NCAA tournament on Saturday at Legacy Arena at BJCC, with a tip-off time of 7:10 PM ET.
+When these two squads hit the floor, Marcus Sasser and Johni Broome are two players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.